 Greening: The greening programme entails maintanance of exsting municipal trees, planting of new trees within the valley as well as beautification of illegal dump sites and municipal yards.The tree maintanance programm is further guided by the recently introduced Sundays River Valley Municipal Tree Policy.

 The municipality has a fully integrated waste management service which is executed by the department of Community Services.
 It comprises of household and business collection, transportation and disposal including the disposal of dead animals.
 Management and clearing of illegal dumps, street sweeping.
 Monitoring and introduction of recycling activities.
 Management of municipal owned trees and parks/open spaces.
 Community Service is responsible for the management of the three Landfill Sites, namely Emsengeni, Sunland and Paterson.
 Refuses are collected two days per week in business areas and once for residential areas per week.
 In the Lower Valley (Addo, Valencia, Nomathamsanqa, Paterson, Kwazenzele, Morrison) and Enon-Bersheba (Upper Valley) waste was collected by local Cooperatives but now it is collected by the municipality.
-The existing landfill sites are now operating with expired/outdated landfill sites licenses; in view of this there is a service provider that had been appointed to review conditions that will warrant the reinstatement of the expired licenses, Out of 13 576 households in our billing system, 100% have access to waste removal services.
+The existing landfill sites are now operating with expired/outdated landfill sites licenses; in view of this there is a service provider that had been appointed to review conditions that will warrant the reinstatement of the expired licenses.
+Out of 13 576 households in our billing system, 100% have access to waste removal services.

 The Department of Forestry, Fisheries and Environment is one of the important and significant municipal partners that contributed to poverty alleviation with its programme of employing more that two hundred participants for street cleaning and greening of the setllements within the SRVM.
 Secondly Department of Cooperative Governance and Traditional Affairs through the Community Works Programme (Job creation).
 This programme contributed to a remarkable reduction of dumpsites within the valley.